Aminosalicylates are a group of medicines used to treat inflammation of the gut that are used to treat and prevent flare-ups of ulcerative colitis.

 Are there different types of aminosalicylates?

-All of the aminosalicylate medicines contain the active ingredient called 5-aminosalicylic acid (5-ASA).
+All aminosalicylate medicines contain the active ingredient called 5-aminosalicylic acid (5-ASA).
 However:

 Sulfasalazine (Salazopyrin®) has an additional molecule attached called sulfapyridine.
 Some people may not be able to take medicines with sulfapyridine included - see below for details.